camillebagnani/password-generator/README.md

 ## Usage

 This project is intended to be used as a password generator to give users a unique, random password of any length between 8-128 characters after following the prompts.
 You can copy and paste the password for your own use.
+Once you type the length of you password and it is between 8-128 charcters, click "Okay" and the rest of the prompts will follow.

 ![screenshot of the character length prompt](./assets/character-length-prompt.png)